Actor Dwayne Johnson died filming a stunt for Fast & Furious 7.

 As Facebook notes in their list of “Security Tips“:

 Never click suspicious links, even if they come from a friend or a company you know.
 This includes links sent on Facebook (ex: in a chat or post) or in emails.
 If one of your friends clicks on spam they could accidentally send you that spam or tag you in a spammy post.
 You also shouldn’t download things (ex: a .exe file) if you aren’t sure what they are.

-The hoax re-emerged on or around 25 August 2017 in the form of an extremely sketchy post consisting of a headline and purported video shared on social media:
+The hoax re-emerged in August 2017 in the form of an extremely sketchy post consisting of a headline and purported video shared on social media:

-Dwayne Johnson himself remains alive and well as the world’s second highest-paid actor.
+As of November 2019, Dwayne Johnson remains alive and well as one of the world’s highest-paid actors.

 A Word to Our Loyal Readers